changhae-kim/hmca/README.md

 ## Overview

-This code defines a number of functions that give the right-hand sides of the kinetic equations in various methods: MF, PA, HMF, HHPA, SHPA, SPA, and MLMC.
+This code defines a number of functions that give the right-hand sides and the Jacobians of the kinetic equations in various methods: MF, PA, HMF, HHPA, SHPA, MLMC, and SPA.

 ### Example

-To compile `test_pa.c`, run
+To compile `test_pa.c`, run:

     gcc test_pa.c hmca.c -lm